 More information about Norway is available on the Norway Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Norway is deeply committed to the provision of development and humanitarian assistance overseas, as highlighted by a generous foreign aid budget of around $4.6 billion in 2017, which constitutes over 1% of the country’s GDP.
+Norway is deeply committed to the provision of development and humanitarian assistance overseas, as highlighted by a generous foreign aid budget of around $4.3 billion in 2018, which constitutes nearly 1% of the country’s GNI.
 In addition, Norway actively promotes universal human rights and economic development, and seeks the peaceful resolution of disputes around the globe.

 Norway takes a keen interest in addressing the problems posed by climate change, including a focus on clean energy technology, expanding access to renewable energy, forest protection, and increasing agricultural productivity.
-As the host of the Secretariat of the Arctic Council, Norway is a strong advocate and leader for economic, energy, and environmental cooperation in the Arctic.
+Norway is a strong advocate and leader for economic, energy, and environmental cooperation in the Arctic.

 There are strong historical people-to-people ties between the United States and Norway, with nearly five million Americans claiming Norwegian ancestry, almost equal to Norway’s own population.
 Both countries are working to facilitate even greater educational exchange opportunities.